 This must be done at least one month before your intended submission date.
 If you do not complete the form in time, there will be a delay in sending the thesis for examination whilst examiners are appointed.

-Is there a checklist for submitting my thesis?
+Is there a guide for submitting my thesis?

 Proofreading is the final stage of producing a piece of written work.
 The University believes that proofreading should be carried out by the student themselves and strongly discourages the use of third party proofreaders or commercial proofreading services.
 If a student feels they need assistance with their writing they should first consult the University’s guidance on the use of proofreaders and the rules stated therein.